rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 newtype Fix f a = MkFix (f (Fix f a))
 ```

-Or, what does _free_ mean?
+Or, how is this a monad?
+Does it satisfy monad laws?
+What does _free_ mean?
 Can other things than monads be _free_?
 Can `Free`-s with different `f`-s be combined?
 If so, are there easier and harder ways of combining them?
 What is _freer_?
 How do I program with it?
 How does it (and should it) relate to `try-catch` games?
+And finally, what libraries implement and use `Free`?
 The point I am trying to make is that FP computations are a different breed.
 They actually have properties and the learner can build an understanding of these properties.
-Notice, the learning objectives I listed (purposefully) skipped this question: "What libraries implement and use `Free`?".
-This objective is about _knowledge_ and I tried to focus on _understanding_.
 Effect systems (the main application of `Free`) are a very powerful programming tool, they can add a lot of structure and cognitive simplicity[^effect] to the code.
 I use 2 of them at work, one of them we maintain.
 Effect systems allow us to organize code into DSLs and interpreters.
 This approach creates a very high level of code reuse, testability, and defines very explicit, self-documenting types.
 Now, is it realistic to learn these concepts in a day or a week when starting a new project?
 Imagine a programmer who uses Java at work exploring this knowledge.

 [^effect]: Any extraneous cognitive loads associated with effects?
 Yes, there are a few, especially on the implementation side.
 Also like most other tools, effects can be abused.
 I sometimes see a single DSL instruction interpreted directly to IO (more Haskell terminology here, IO is what we call a sin-bin) and used in a brute-force IO code.
 This just adds cognitive overhead of effects without taking advantage of what they have to offer.

 There has been some discussion about making Haskell itself more accessible (e.g. [_add_blank_target Elementary Programming](https://www.michaelpj.com/blog/2021/01/02/elementary-programming.html))
 and some library effort in this direction as well (e.g. [_add_blank_target IHP](https://github.com/digitallyinduced/ihp)).